 The CGNC Committee plays a key role in supporting the Board in its oversight of talent management and succession planning.
 On an annual basis, the CGNC Committee reviews and discusses with management the composition of Aecon's leadership team.
-In May 2017, the CGNC Committee reviewed the succession planning process and key potential succession candidates from the corporate and segment levels to the business division and individual function group levels.
+In March 2019, the CGNC Committee discussed the succession planning process.